 What is Responsive Web Design?

-Before getting into the advantages of having a responsive website design, it is important to know “what is responsive web design?”.
+Before getting into the advantages of having a responsive website design, it is essential to know “what is responsive web design?”.
 It is a website that adjusts itself to suit any screen, delivering seamless viewership between different mediums.
 Meaning, your site will modify to match the screen from which it is being accessed.
 It opposes the need to press or scroll horizontally and gives visitors a magnificent UX while on the website.

 Basics of Responsive Design